Since the 2014 independence referendum, scores of claims, vows and scare stories of the ‘No’ campaign turned out completely false.

-Seven years after voting No, and many ‘Gordon Brown interventions’ later, federalism isn’t even on the distant horizon – and let’s be honest, it’s just not happening.
+Eight years after voting No, and many ‘Gordon Brown interventions’ later, federalism is still just a nebulous, distant promise – and let’s be honest, it’s just not happening.

 Boris Johnson’s government has spent more than £163,000 on Union flags in two years as part of its drive to boost pride in the national symbol. https://t.co/NARnAGNyAS

 — The Herald (@heraldscotland) August 7, 2021